agmoss/calgary-project/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

 The Calgary Project is a scalable, open source initiative for analyzing Calgary's rental market.
-Content is served from a series of independent cloud docker instances and static content API's.
+Content is served from a series of independent cloud docker instances and custom CDN's.

 A carefully designed data engineering/ETL process creates a cohesive story out of the raw data.
-Interactive analytics and visuals allow users to gain an accurate understanding of market trends, discrepancies, and opportunities.
+Interactive analytics allow users to gain an accurate understanding of market trends, discrepancies, and opportunities.

 Data collection for this project is housed at the [Rental Data ETL](https://github.com/agmoss/Rental-Data-ETL) GitHub project.